hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

--> The (somewhat strange) notation here of `TYPE.NAME[NUMBER]` may imply that the inner resource index map is actually a list, but it's not - using the square bracket notation over the dotted notation (as instead of `TYPE.NAME.NUMBER`) is actually required here as an identifier cannot start with number.
+-> The (somewhat strange) notation here of `TYPE.NAME[NUMBER]` may imply that the inner resource index map is actually a list, but it's not - using the square bracket notation over the dotted notation (`TYPE.NAME.NUMBER`) is required here as an identifier cannot start with number.

 Some examples of multi-level access are below: